eclipse-kura/kura/_posts/builtin/2022-08-04-device-configuration-changes.md

 ESF can detect changes to the components and publish them using a selected Cloud Publisher.
 There are two main components that enable this:

 - `org.eclipse.kura.configuration.change.manager`, and
-- `org.eclipse.kura.configuration.change.publisher`
+- `org.eclipse.kura.event.publisher`

 The `org.eclipse.kura.configuration.change.manager` is responsible for detecting changes to any of the configurations currently running on the system and to publish a notification to a user-defined cloud publisher.
-By default, the `org.eclipse.kura.configuration.change.publisher` is used.
+By default, the `org.eclipse.kura.event.publisher` is used.

 ## Configuration Change Manager